kanishk98/kanishk98.github.io/_posts/posts/2022-01-09-reading-list.md

 * Contempt, Alberto Moravia (I didn't know people could write this well.
 Toxic, of course, but beautiful)
 * Outline, Rachel Cusk

 Happy New Year to you.
 I hope this one is kinder.
 I hope everyone finds the agency to take care of themselves and the people they love.
+I hope we need fewer books to get by.

+Thank you for sticking with me till here, I realise this was a long one!
 I'll go back to my blanket now.